jahangeeraslam1/jahangeeraslam1/README.md

 Qualfications / Skills:
 - 🔭 MSc in Cybersecurity
 - 📫 BSc in Computer Scicience
-- 🤔 One year of indsutry expereince working as an AR Consultant
+- 🤔 One year of industry expereince working as an AR Consultant

 Currently seeking new employment oppurtunities in Software/Cyber roles.